-I found this page to be very helpful to jumpstart the process; however, what really impressed me was the second welcome page of their interface.
-Below pictured is the next part of their screen that I just thought was sensational!
+I found this page to be very helpful to jumpstart the process; however, what really helped me get the gist of their business was the second welcome screen as per below:

 What made this introduction for World First’s consumer so wonderful is that they were able to watch a video that explained how the process work.
 This was one of the only companies that had this available and I really thought that it was a great touch.
 The three step introduction process really enabled the consumer to explore their platform and to have a grasp of what their process was.